By making a few changes, my children stopped being the little people who held my peace hostage.

 This means scheduling time to recharge, even if that’s just 15 minutes per day or 3 x 10-minute blocks.
 Whatever you can practically manage in your season of life, make it a priority.

 Since following these points, I’ve turned a corner as a parent, a wife, and a woman.
-When life gets busy or kids get sick, it’s easy for the wheels to fall off.
+When life gets busy or the kids get sick, it’s easy for the wheels to fall off.
 But the difference in energy, happiness, and my overall wellbeing is remarkable when I take the time to make myself a priority.